pytorch/PiPPy/ARCHITECTURE.md

 We'll need two components:

 1. An API specifying how to decompose input values into constituent chunked (or replicated) components.
 This could be implemented with something like pytree
 2. An inference algorithm to ensure that the program can indeed be split in this way.
-Some cases where this breaks includes cases like BatchNorm, which has a reduction operation across the batch dimension
+Some cases where this breaks include cases like BatchNorm, which has a reduction operation across the batch dimension
 3. An API similar to (1) that specifies how the single output value should be reconstructed from the chunked outputs.

 # Scheduler Design Notes